 Loan terms range from as little as 1 year right up to 20 years or more.
 You can tailor your loan term to make your monthly repayments affordable.
 You can change your loan term to make your monthly repayments more affordable or can increase the size of your monthly repayments to pay off your loan quicker.
 As a general rule of thumb, the longer the loan term, the lower the monthly repayments, but the higher the overall cost.

 Yes, you can generally pay off your £60,000 loan before the end of your loan term, but it’s likely you’ll need to pay an early settlement fee to do so.
-This fee will vary based on how much you still need to repay, as well as the terms of your original loan.
-It will be an amount that’s equal to up to 58 days of interest.
+This fee can vary based on how much you still need to repay, as well as the terms of your original loan.

 Potentially, yes.
 Thanks to the reduced risk to the lender that a secured loan provides, your credit score is less of a be-all-and-end-all.
 Realistically, the very lowest rates being advertised on the market might not be attainable with bad credit, as rates are tailored to the applicant.
 However, secured loans are a popular way for people with bad credit (and a home) to avoid paying extortionate interest rates.

 You can get your hands on a lump sum of £60,000 by remortgaging to pocket some of the equity built in your property.
 This is most likely to be more cost-effective than a personal loan when mortgage rates are low.
-To find the best deal, compare the total amount you’d have to repay on a remortgage deal with that of your personal loan.
+To find the best deal, compare the total amount you’d have to repay on a remortgage deal with the equivalent amount of your personal loan.

 If you’re looking for a £60,000 loan to buy a car, you might be able to borrow through an alternative route.
 Take a look at our guide to car loans and finance options to find out more.